 |Stage 2: Very Mild Cognitive Decline||Unknown||More than 10 years|

 |Stage 3: Mild Cognitive Decline||Between 2 years and 7 years||10 years|

 People with early onset or young-onset dementia live for about the same number of years after diagnosis as those with more common forms of dementia.
 About 5% of cases of Alzheimer’s disease are young-onset, meaning symptoms develop between the ages of 30 and 60.
 For a long time, it was believed that young-onset Alzheimer’s disease progressed more rapidly than the typical Alzheimer’s disease seen in the brains of people over 65, and therefore caused death faster.
-Newer studies, however, refute this.
-In fact, there is evidence that younger age at the time of receiving a dementia diagnosis (of any type) is associated with longer survival with the disease because of factors including overall better health.
-That said, someone with young-onset dementia has an overall shorter life expectancy than someone diagnosed after 65, because of course they develop symptoms at a much younger age.
+Newer studies have contradicted this.
+There is evidence that younger age at the time of receiving a dementia diagnosis is associated with longer survival with the disease because of factors including overall better health.
+Someone with young-onset dementia has an overall shorter life expectancy than someone diagnosed after 65, because of course they develop symptoms at a much younger age.
 People with young-onset dementia live an average of 10 years with the disease.

-Experts simply don’t know whether treatments help a person live longer with Alzheimer’s disease.
-AD and other similar dementias progress no matter what.
+Experts do not know whether treatments will help your loved one with Alzheimer’s live longer.
+Alzheimer’s and other similar dementias are progressive diseases meaning they will get worse no matter what.
 Treatments like medications and therapies have been conclusively shown to help manage symptoms, meaning they make it easier to live with the disease, but they do not reverse symptoms.
 The memory of a person with dementia who takes medications like cholinesterase inhibitors, for example, will be slightly better than the memory of someone who is not on medication.
-Quality of life therefore improves with treatment.
-This means better years with dementia, but probably not more years.
+Therefore, the quality of life of your loved one improves with treatment.
+This means better years with the disease, but probably not more years.